NU Library Newsletter

 Book Discussion: Agatha Christie, The Queen of Mystery

-The session introduced the platform and demonstrated how to navigate its extensive collection of technical eBooks, videos, courses, and curated learning paths.
-Participants gained practical insights into using O’Reilly for skill development, certification preparation, and enhancing their academic and professional work.
+This session introduced the O’Reilly platform and demonstrated how to effectively explore its rich collection of technical eBooks, videos, courses, and curated learning paths.
+Participants gained practical insights into using the platform for skill development, certification preparation, and enhancing academic and professional work.

 View the recording